Dendrobium bowmanii

 Dendrobium bowmanii, commonly known as the straggly pencil orchid, is an epiphytic or lithophytic orchid in the family Orchidaceae.
 It has thin wiry, straggly stems with a small number of small leaves and up to four greenish or brownish flowers with a conspicuous white labellum.
-It grows in drier rainforests and coastal scrub in New South Wales, southern Queensland and New Caledonia.
+It grows in drier rainforests and coastal scrub in New South Wales, southern Queensland (both in Australia) and also in New Caledonia.

 Description

 Dendrobium bowmanii is an epiphytic or lithophytic herb that has thin, wiry, straggly, spreading or pendent stems up to 600 mm long and about 4 mm wide with a few branches.
 The leaves are cylindrical, dark green, 50-150 mm long and about 4 mm wide.
 The flowering stems are 20-80 mm long and bear between up to four greenish yellow to pale brown flowers 16-22 mm long and 20-25 mm wide with a few reddish streaks.
 The sepals and petals spread apart from each other, the sepals 9-12 mm long and 4-5 mm wide, the petals a similar length but narrower.
 The labellum is white, about 20 mm long and 6 mm wide with three lobes.
 The side lobes are erect and the middle lobe turns downward and has wavy edges and three ridges along the midline.
 Flowering occurs throughout the year with flushes from August to November and February to June.